aaron-ian-wilson/Memory-Scanner/README.md

 # FEATURES

 - Memory Scanning: With the help of the imported functions, the program scans the memory of the emulator.
 It reads the memory addresses and offsets, converts them into a readable format, and displays the result in a user-friendly interface.
 - Read Memory: We can read different data types including 2 Byte Big Endian, 4 Byte Big Endian, Float Big Endian and Double Big Endian from a processes memory.
-This is especially useful for emulators as they emulate the PS3 console which uses Big Endian
+This is especially useful for emulators such as RPCS3 as they emulate the PS3 console which uses Big Endian data types
 - Write Memory: We can also write to memory, modifying values
 - Pointer Scan: Processes can use dynamic addresses so a pointer scanner identifies and tracks pointers in a processes memory.
 Pointers are variables that store the memory addresses of other values.
 By tracking these pointers, a pointer scanner can help you understand how and where a process is storing and accessing data in memory.
 This can be helpful for video-game hacking